SchwartzLab/mazter_mine/README.md

 ### bam2ReadEnds.R

-This is a script that should be used as a command line tool in a UNIX providing the necessary arguments.
+This is a script that should be used as a command line tool in a UNIX system, providing the necessary arguments.

+e.g.
+Rscript bam2ReadEnds.R -i Sample1.bam -g geneAnnot.bed

 ```sh
 Rscript bam2ReadEnds.R --help